ivangiubilei/essentia/README.md

 ```

 - `:` swap the top two elements of the stack
-- `drop` remove the top element of the stack
+- `drop` pops the top element of the stack
 - `clear` / `clean` to empty the stack
 - `==`, `<`, `<=`, `>`, `>=`